 - making a declaration in writing of an intention to revoke.

 Destroying a will

-If a person wants to destroy his will and make another then he must show an intention to entirely revoke the will.
-If you have a desire to cancel your will then it is advisable to completely destroy it.
-For example burning it or tearing it up could be reliable methods.
-If a part of the will were to be found later then this could imply that the destruction of the will was unintentional and as a result the contents of it could still remain to be valid.
+If part of the will is found later, this could imply that the destruction of the will was unintentional and as a result the contents of it could still remain to be valid.

-It is advisable when writing a will to expressly say that the will replaces all former ones and that the new will is the most recent and effective one.
-This could lead to the avoidance of any confusion if another will was later discovered which was earlier considered to be destroyed.
+It is advisable when writing a will to expressly say that this will replaces all former ones and that the new will is the most recent and effective one.
+This avoids any confusion if another will is later discovered which was earlier thought to be destroyed.

-If a gift is made by the maker of will to his or her spouse and then the couple subsequently divorce this will mean that the gift to the former spouse will be treated as invalid.
-The gift cannot be passed to the former spouse when the maker of the will dies.
-It is important to note that this does not affect the whole will but just the gift to the former spouse.
+If you leave a gift to your spouse in your will, then subsequently divorce, the gift to your ex will be treated as invalid.
+The gift also cannot be passed to the former spouse when the maker of the will dies.
+This does not affect the whole will but just the gift to the former spouse.
 The spouse is effectively treated as having predeceased the will.